Getting Paid by Medicaid for Caring for a Family Member

 The first step to receiving payment for caregiving through one of these programs is to ensure that the senior who needs help is Medicaid-eligible.
 For specific eligibility criteria by region, use our Medicaid Eligibility Requirements Finder.

 Even someone who does not appear to be eligible because of the income and/or assets requirements can take steps to become eligible through Medicaid planning.
-For a guide to techniques that can help with Medicaid eligibility when exceeding financial limits, click here.
+This can be complicated, so consulting with a professional like a Certified Medicaid Planner is recommended.
+They can also help you determine which program is best for your family.